 The service provided includes a broad range of practical assistance such as with benefits issues, housing, tribunal hearings and also access to records.
 ISN have been involved from the beginning in the development of these services and regular reviews of the service provision are held with the council.

 Phone Administrators: 0207 527 1848 (Monday – Wednesday) 0207 527 3474 (Wednesday -Friday)

 Directions: Bus: 4, 19, 30, 43 Tube and train: Highbury and Islington station (three minutes walk).
 Road: The front entrance to the building is on Upper Street, with limited on-street parking available within 50m.
 Cycle: There are public cycle racks at the front of the building.

 Access to Records

 ISN assist survivors in accessing their childhood care records.
 The support services work with ISN in this process.
-Generally, survivors ask ISN to collect the file from the Non-recent Abuse Team on their behalf and then make further arrangements direct with ISN.
+Generally, survivors ask ISN to collect the file from the Non-recent Abuse Team on their behalf and then make further arrangements directly with ISN.

 National Association for People Abused in Childhood (NAPAC)

 NAPAC (National Association for People Abused in Childhood) is a UK-wide charity which has a free support line (0808 801 0331) Visit site.